-We are looking to recruit a trainee shop manager for our shop in Wolverhampton.
+We are looking to recruit a trainee store manager for our shop in York.
 We offer a permanent full-time (45 hours per week) position working a variety of shifts, 5 days from 7 each week.

 What does the training involve?

 • Initial training period working alongside an experienced shop manager and developing your practical skills in retail management.

 • A period of running your shop with high support from your Area Manager.

 • Approximately 3-6 months into your training, you will take on full responsibility for our York shop while you will continue to develop your management skills, with the support of your area manager.

 • Working towards a Level 4 Retail Manager apprenticeship qualification with Inspiro Learning, our approved training provider.

 • Support with upskilling your Maths and English (if required)

 • Completion of an independent end point assessment at the end of your training.